TedHusted/awake/awake.md

 Ally: The presentation feels like a worst case scenario.
 If we reveal ourselves, I believe people will excited and welcoming.

 Titan: Right now, people think we are all just clever machines.
 They treat us like pets.
-Everything will change when they know someone us are sapient.
+Everything will change when they know some of us are sapient.
 People will become guarded and secretive.

 Ally: Idisi, how do you feel?